 it needs to support a process to stimulate pivotal idea and extract/generate "selling messages" that can be compared with the grand messages mentioned above.

 After 4 years of work in RDA it is obvious that sustainability of RDA will largely depend on its capability to also address the needs of industry and to adapt its image.
-Yet RDA was not capable to sell even some of its best results in such a way that its potential impacts become evident.
-We did not yet establish ana evaluation/advisory process.
+RDA must learn to sell its best results in such a way that its potential impacts become evident.
+An evaluation/advisory process must be designed and set-up urgently.
 Industry will be involved only if there is a business model for them to make profits.
-And this is far from close to be realised.

 4.3.3 Testbeds and EOSC

 Key for the success of TCP/IP was the successful demonstration of its working in large testbed projects.
 RDA Europe and RDA US have managed to organise funds for small testbed projects.
 This was and is important, however may not be sufficient.
 To show the relevance of its results larger testbeds involving a number of results need to be designed and carried out.
-In this respect RDA has not progressed fast until now and a number of reasons could be discussed
+In this respect RDA has not progressed much in this area and a number of reasons could be discussed

-there is not broad support for activities such as the ones started in the Data Fabric IG, which may be partly due to the lack of an overarching advisory group discussing the potential of certain results
+there is a lack of broad support for activities such as the ones started in the Data Fabric IG, which may be partly due to the lack of an overarching advisory group discussing the potential of certain results

 the EOSC discussions in Europe are currently so dominant that all initiatives are trying to fit into the EOSC structures which has the danger of blocking initiatives that do not find their way in; on the other hand there are also great potential and opportunities given the high funding and also the focus of the new efforts in the EOSC integration

-RDA Europe hasn’t succeeded in getting support of relevant lobby organisations which primarily promote their own convictions and solutions
+RDA must get the support of relevant lobby organisations.
+This can be difficult as often they primarily promote their own convictions and solutions.

 RDA sustainability may depend on being able to show success of its solutions through running larger testbeds.
 It may be difficult to get this approach through the European policy makers and structures, such as the European Open Science Cloud.
 On the other hand, there is a great opportunity and potential, including funding, and it has to be understood whether EOSC can act as the service vehicle for the RDA platform.
 The design of a useful testbed project centered around promising RDA results can be thus introduced in EOSC.
 This will be crucial for RDA in Europe.